 Amorous relationships between supervisors and their subordinate employees often adversely affect decisions, distort judgment, and undermine workplace morale for all employees, including those not directly engaged in the relationship.
-This can lead to claims of favoritism, biased decision-making, a hostile work environment, and collusion.
+This can lead to claims of favoritism, bias, hostile work environment, and collusion.